-Marketing – it’s the subject we all want to avoid, at least at some point in our careers.
+Marketing – it’s the subject we all want to avoid.
 It takes time, it takes effort, and we’re fuzzy on how to go about it.
 We know we need to do it.
 Marketing your photography business doesn’t have to be complicated.
-Take the drudgery out of marketing by following these tips.
+Take the drudgery out of how to market a photography business by following these tips.

 What Exactly Is Marketing?

 In the most simplest terms – marketing is a way to turn your passion into profits.
 If generating an income from photography isn’t your goal, marketing becomes a non issue.
 If, however, you want to be more than just a hobbyist, you’ll need to dabble in some kind of marketing strategy.
 Talent is wonderful but it’s not enough to build a prosperous business.

 Ditch the idea that marketing has to be arduous and ineffective.
 There are dozens and dozens of different strategies.
 Don’t get into overwhelm trying to implement them all.
 You’ll drive yourself crazy.
 Instead choose a few techniques that resonate with you.
 Here are a few essential strategies to get you started.

 It’s impossible to be everything to everyone.
 Narrow your niche if it is too broad.
 This will simplify your marketing strategies.
 If you love wedding photography and are good at it, stick with this market.
 Love baby photography?
 This is a target audience in itself.
 Maybe real estate photography is your deal.

 If so, market yourself as a real estate photographer.
 Family portraiture is a great niche if you love photographing families.
 Don’t be a photographer that does it all.
 Narrow your focus, and become the expert for that particular audience.
 Photography encompasses many genres Here’s a sampling: